FreeCAD/FPA/documents/templates/contract.md

 ## Termination and renewal

-**Change this** This agreement will last for XXXX years, starting from the date this agreement is signed by both parties. and terminates after a year has passed.
+**Change this** This agreement will last for XXXX years, starting from the date this agreement is signed by both parties, and terminates after a year has passed.

 Both the FPA and the CONTRIBUTOR can unilaterally terminate this agreement at any time, for any reason, by simple notification to the other party.
 If work has been done by the CONTRIBUTOR after the last payment, the FPA will pay a last installment to be proportionally determined by the quantity of work done within the corresponding stage of the payment schedule.